The EU's Carbon Border Adjustment Mechanism (CBAM)

 Measure and report CBAM emissions with confidence:

-• For importers: Use CarbonChain's software to track CBAM imports, get the supplier emissions data you need and complete your CBAM reports;
+• Importers: Use CarbonChain's software to track CBAM imports, obtain supplier emissions data and complete your CBAM declarations.

-• For installations: Implement CBAM-approved emissions monitoring methodology and report to customers on time.
+• Installations: Get help monitoring emissions with a CBAM-approved methodology and report to customers on time.

 Get CBAM-ready with CarbonChain